 Gaming on the go is more popular than ever.
 While consoles are great for gaming on the go, there’s something about having your games with you at all times that’s just so much more convenient.
 Can You Travel with a Gaming PC?

 Yes, it’s possible to travel with your gaming PC conveniently.
-Just put it in your carryon and you’re good to go.
-This is because lithium-ion batteries are usually not allowed in checked luggage.
+Just put it in your carry-on and you’re good to go.
+However, you will need to request the Airport staff to put the “fragile” sticker on it.
+You can also travel with your gaming laptop but it has to be checked separately because lithium-ion batteries are usually not allowed in checked luggage.

 Fortunately, you don’t have to choose between playing your favorite games on your PC and taking your gaming on the go!
 A powerful gaming PC can now be taken on the go with the help of a gaming backpack.